 * * * * *

-I drop the girl off at school and her classmates are not on the playground.
+I drop my daughter off at school and her classmates are not on the playground.
 We spot them across the street, in a vacant field wandering among the shards of a great fallen tree.
 "We saw a pheasant on the playground," her teacher explains.
 "We followed him over here."
+My daughter is unimpressed.
+We see ring-necked pheasants almost every day.

-Half an hour later, the boy and I are out with the dog as usual, all bundled up, searching for fox tracks in the field not far from where I spotted him.
+Half an hour later, my son and I are out with the dog for his morning walk, all bundled up, searching for fox tracks in the field not far from where I spotted him.
 We see squirrel prints; rabbit; Bichon Frise?
-We find suspicious paw prints under a female gingko, passing among the fallen fruit that smells like rancid cheese even now at 20 degrees.
+We find suspicious paw prints under a female gingko, passing among the fallen fruit that smells like rancid cheese even at 20 degrees.
 I want to find his den.
 A couple of neighbors walk past, the same couple we see out there every morning, and I ask them if they've seen the fox.
 "No," the man says, "But look up there."

 He points high in a bare honeylocust, where a massive red-tailed hawk is perched and curiously watching my toddler stomp around in the snow.
 A few silent seconds later, the bird swoops down out of the tree towards some distant part of the field, where he scoops up a fattened black squirrel in his deadly claws.